skamdkas/Hackintosh-Intel-Nuc7i5dnk/README.md

 Introduction:

 My first attempt to hackintosh project, the dnk version of Nuc is the business version so I have yet find a tutorial for hackintosh.
 Then I decided to do it by myself.
-The set up was completed through clover and I installed necessary drivers include GPU, Bluetooth, Wifi later after entering the system.
+The set up was completed through clover and I installed necessary drives include GPU, Bluetooth, Wifi later after entering the system.
 I hope this could help other who using the same version computer as me and want to install hackintosh.

 Hardware:

 Model information: https://www.intel.com/content/www/us/en/products/sku/147970/intel-nuc-7-business-a-mini-pc-with-windows-10-pro-nuc7i5dnkpc/specifications.html

+Tools

+Installing system:

+USB drive

+Common ISO for macOS catalina 10.15.5 with three partion (Common efi partion, WEPE partion, Install macOS catalina partion)

+balenaetcher

+Install necessary drives:

+Hackintool

+Clover configurator